Vegan apple fritters are so easy and delicious to make! The flavors are beyond tasty, especially with a sticky and sweet glaze for the top!

-Lightly fry the vegan apple fritters until they are golden brown on each side, about 4-5 minutes in total.
+Lightly fry the dairy-free apple fritters until they are golden brown on each side, about 4-5 minutes in total.

-Be careful not to overcook of else they are going to burn!
+Be careful not to overcook or else they are going to burn!
 Let them dry on a paper towel!

 How To Make The Glaze